Putinism: Intelligence state

 According to former Securitate general Ion Mihai Pacepa, "In the Soviet Union, the KGB was a state within a state.
 Now former KGB officers are running the state.
 They have custody of the country's 6,000 nuclear weapons, entrusted to the KGB in the 1950s, and they now also manage the strategic oil industry renationalized by Putin.
 The KGB successor, rechristened FSB, still has the right to electronically monitor the population, control political groups, search homes and businesses, infiltrate the federal government, create its own front enterprises, investigate cases, and run its own prison system.
 The Soviet Union had one KGB officer for every 428 citizens.
 Putin's Russia has one FSB-ist for every 297 citizens."

 "Under Russian Federation President and former career foreign intelligence officer Vladimir Putin, an "FSB State" composed of chekists has been established and is consolidating its hold on the country.
 Its closest partners are organized criminals.
 In a world marked by a globalized economy and information infrastructure, and with transnational terrorism groups utilizing all available means to achieve their goals and further their interests, Russian intelligence collaboration with these elements is potentially disastrous", said politologist Julie Anderson.

 Former KGB officer Konstantin Preobrazhenskiy shares similar ideas.
 When asked "How many people in Russia work in FSB?", he replied: "Whole country.
 FSB owns everything, including Russian Army and even own Church, the Russian Orthodox Church...
 Putin managed to create new social system in Russia".

 "Vladimir Putin's Russia is a new phenomenon in Europe: a state defined and dominated by former and active-duty security and intelligence officers.
-Not even fascist Italy, Nazi Germany, or the Soviet Union – all undoubtedly much worse creations than Russia – were as top-heavy with intelligence talent", said intelligence expert Marc Gerecht.
+Not even fascist Italy, Nazi Germany, or the Soviet Union – all undoubtedly much worse creations than Russia – were as top-heavy with intelligence talent", said intelligence expert Reuel Marc Gerecht.